Learn about the health benefits of activated charcoal and a line of clarifying facial products to try if you struggle with oily or acne-prone skin.

 Nubian Heritage African Black Soap Bar

 This is a bar I feel any skin type could benefit from.
 It is non-drying and develops a good lather.
-Though I had never used it on my face, Chrissy did and reported that she experienced some tingling when washing, but that she felt it left her skin smoother.
+Though I did not use it on my face, Chrissy did and reported that she experienced some tingling when washing and that it left her skin smoother.
 In bar form, this soap will last you a long time.
 It is hydrating and the scent is quite pleasing.

 Nubian Heritage African Black Soap Mud Mask

-This mud mask is like a thin gray pudding and is especially fun to apply with a fan paint brush (an old trick I learned from my Aveda facial days).
-After using it a couple of times a week, Chrissy noticed her pores looking clearer and smaller.
+This mud mask is like a thin gray pudding and is especially fun to apply with a fan paint brush—a trick I learned from an Aveda esthetician friend.
+After using it for a couple of times a week, Chrissy noticed her pores looking clearer and smaller.

 Nubian Heritage African Black Soap Targeted Exfoliant Spot Treatment

 This little product comes in a handy tube with a unique spot applicator.
 Chrissy’s results with this product weren’t too favorable, but my husband’s were!
 He observed that it helped dry up blemishes for faster healing.
 The ingredients list includes Cocoa Pod Ash (activated charcoal), but you would never know it because the spot treatment is a clear gel.